umairchoudhry8/remondis-contamination-detection_app/README.md

 - For saving images to external drive -- check name using `lsblk`
 - install nano using `sudo apt-get install nano`
 - `sudo nano /etc/fstab` for the auto mount of usb on the startup
+- `interval` is an important parameter to adjust for improving FPS.
+- `fp32`, `fp16` and `int8` precisions are also important in context to improving FPS.
+Going with lower precison would improve FPS, however, need to closely monitor the degradation in performance.

 ## systemd commands
 - sudo systemctl enable /path/to/servicefile